MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ## Overview tab

 This tab provides an end-to-end automation health view within the environment and is based on top-level flow reporting.
 The [Recommendations](#recommendations) section of this tab provides actionable insights to your automation estate.
-You can prioritize and address the most important issues and recommendations, based on their potential effect.
+You can prioritize and address the most important issues and recommendations, based on their potential impact.

 :::image type="content" source="media/automation-center/automation-center-overview-tab.png" alt-text="Screenshot of the overview page in automation center." lightbox="media/automation-center/automation-center-overview-tab.png":::